Seamless Multimodal Transportation Scheduling: Introduction

-This paper proposes algorithms that are scalable to real-world multimodal transportation systems and can be readily deployed.
-Our experimental evaluation indicates that the algorithms developed can obtain operational decisions in one minute to problems with 10,000 passengers, 50 destinations and 600 vehicles that general-purpose techniques are not able to solve in reasonable time.
-We also obtain high-quality solutions to more general problems than the one we focus on, finding heuristic solutions in seconds to problem instances for which other approaches in the literature cannot find a feasible solution in three hours.
+\thirdrev{This paper proposes algorithms that are scalable to multimodal transportation systems consisting of a central depot connecting a mass transit system with multiple small-capacity vehicles.
+Our experimental evaluation on instances generated to emulate what might be realized in real-world settings indicates that the algorithms developed can obtain optimal solutions in one minute to problems with 10,000 passengers, 50 destinations, and 600 vehicles that commonly utilized techniques are not able to solve in reasonable time.
+We also obtain high-quality solutions to more general problems than the one we focus on, finding heuristic solutions in seconds to problem instances for which other approaches in the literature cannot find a feasible solution in three hours. }

 More specifically, we extend results first described in~\cite{iflmpicaps18}, where a single-destination-per-trip (SDPT) assumption is also imposed.
 We note that this assumption can be regarded as a technical constraint of the business model.
 First, users do not want to be delayed due to other passengers leaving the car in previous stops, especially if the distance between these stops is walkable.
 Second, the literature on last-mile transportation regards the use of existing destinations, such as bus stops, as an effective aggregator of individual destinations~\citep{MeetingPoints,maheo18}.
-We can observe some instances of this logic in practice, such as the new Uber Express POOL service~\citep{UberX}, which embodies these considerations by creating shared rides with a single origin and destination to which users are directed.
+We can observe some instances of this logic in practice, such as the new Uber Express POOL service~\citep{UberX}, which embodies these considerations by creating pooled pickup and drop-off locations.

+{Aligned with \citep{iflmpicaps18}, we make the following three assumptions on the operation of the system: \begin{itemize} \item The trains serves station along the line and have a deterministic travel between the stations. \item Each CV trip is a round trip from the terminal $\terminal$ to one of the buildings in $\buildingSet$. \item The passengers have identical time window on arrival at destination. \end{itemize} The above assumptions imply that the ILMTP is modeled and solved for each terminal station independently when applied to a realistic transportation network.}